gusalzib/Distributed-Systems---Dental-Health-Care-System/assignment.md

 - The system must be reasonably failure tolerant.
 Specifically:
     - All components must be capable of appropriately handling standard failures, such as wrongly formatted data inputs or out of bounds inputs for the defined interfaces.
     - Resource-handling shall be mindful, e.g. stopped components must unsubscribe from the MQTT broker fulfilling the contract.
 - For all components, a reasonable testing strategy needs to be in place.
-This includes at least unit and integration tests where appropriate.
+For example. unit and integration tests should be used where appropriate.
 - The system needs to be maintainable and extensible,as project requirements tend to grow and change.
 Specifically, be prepared that **in early December you will be asked to incorporate some additional requirements and/or changes to the existing requirements.**
 ​
 ## Web Interface